Tyger8540/substance-zero/ProjectDocument.md

 *itch.io Page* - Creating the [itch.io page](https://tyger8540.itch.io/substance-zero) involved building the Godot project and uploading the webgl build to the itch page.
 I am very familiar with itch.io so this process went very smoothly.

+*Other Contributions* - In addition to managing the project with group meetings and the GitHub repository, I helped some of the other group members with parts of their code.
+Most significantly I helped Jacob with understanding and implementing the level generation into the rest of the game.

 ## User Interface and Input (Chase Keighley)

 *UI Theme* - A theme was created to easily style multiple UI elements including buttons, panels, etc. Found in Assets folder.